plomgrading/plom/plom_server/README.md

 ## Setting up PostgreSQL
 PostgreSQL must also be installed.
 Follow the installation instructions found (here)[https://www.postgresql.org/download/].
 Afterwards:
-1. Create a user for PLOM, either using environment variables or using the default "postgres:postgres"
+1. Create a user for Plom, either using environment variables or using the default "postgres:postgres"
-2. Create a table for PLOM, either using environment variables or using the default "plom_db"
+2. Create a table for Plom, either using environment variables or using the default "plom_db"

 If you are using the defaults, the series of commands below will work, otherwise, replace the username and database name:
 1. `psql postgres`